marcov64/Lsd/Readme.txt

 make -f makefile.osx

+Users of macOS Sierra (10.12) or newer MUST manually install the Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required line tools available in macOS.
+To install it, open the Terminal (located inside /Applications/Utilities) and enter the following command:

+xcode-select --install

+Then, in the just opened window, click on the Install button (do NOT click on the Get Xcode button), accept the license and wait installation completion (you may have to reboot to finish the installation).

 You may have to install Gnuplot if you want to produce more elaborated plots in Lsd.
-If you have a standard installation of MacOS (Aqua), the easiest way is to use Homebrew for the installation.
+If you have a standard installation of macOS (Aqua), the easiest way is to use Homebrew for the installation.
 If you do not have Homebrew installed, at the terminal prompt, paste the following command and press ENTER:

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"